orbcode/orbuculum/README.md

 * Core parsing routines have been moved into a library, liborb.a...for now see orbuculum.c for examples of how to use them.
 * JSON output has been added into orbtop.
 * Interrupt measurements have been added into orbtop.
+* FIFOs are now an optional part of orbuculum.c

 The CHANGES file now tells you what's been done when.